Women in Ukraine: Women in Ukrainian politics

 A bill banning abortion (written by Andriy Shkil) was registered in the Verkhovna Rada at the request of the clergy of the Greek Catholic Church and the Vatican on 12 March 2012.

 Women in the Ukrainian military

 Women in Ukraine are allowed to join the military, but historically this has been limited to non-combatant roles: medic, cook, accountant, etc. As of July 2016, Ukrainian military forces began allowing women to participate in combatant roles including, but not limited to, machine gunner, military scout, and sniper.

+Women during the 2022 Russian invasion of Ukraine

+Ukrainian women who are pregnant and postpartum face unique challenges, like giving birth in shelters.
+U.N.
+High Commissioner for Human Rights verified 75 attacks on medical centers.
+A pregnant woman was photographed being carried out on a stretcher from a children's hospital in Mariupol, after a targeted attack.
+Mothers who have three or more children are able to leave the country with their husband for safety; men with 1 or 2 children are not allowed to leave the country.

+UN Human Women reports higher rates of trafficking and gender-based violence.